-Haven’t had a job for a while but you volunteer like a boss?
+Haven’t had a job for a while, but you volunteer?
 Make sure that you don’t give that experience the short shrift.
-Detail what you did as a volunteer and highlight the skills that are applicable to the job you’re applying for right now.
+Detail what you did as a volunteer and highlight the skills that apply to the job you’re applying for right now.

 You might not be able to work in your field right now, but are you still able to participate?
 Can you write for a publication in your industry?
 What about volunteering?
 Are you able to be a member of a professional group?
 Make sure that you continue working to stay relevant in your field with items you can list on your resume; show your potential employer that you’re a hard-charger, even when the chips are down.

 Make the Most of the Experience You Do Have